NielsSkovgaard/starwars/README.md

 The two planets have now been added and can be listed.

-Notice that the first planet exists in the Star Wars API and therefore has two movies.
+Notice that the first planet exists in the Star Wars API where it has two movies.
 <pre>
 <b><u>Request</u></b>
 GET http://localhost:8080/planets